moonstar-x/old-server-setup/docs/discord-bots/jda-music-bot.md

 # JDA Music Bot

-[jagrosh's Music Bot](https://github.com/jagrosh/MusicBot) is made in java with JDA, a Discord API wrapper for java, is one of the best music bots I've seen out there, it does what it says and does it in a simple way - stream music to a Discord voice channel.
+[jagrosh's Music Bot](https://github.com/jagrosh/MusicBot) is made in Java with JDA, a Discord API wrapper for Java.
+It is one of the best music bots I've seen out there, it does what it says and does it in a simple way - stream music to a Discord voice channel.

 ## Installing Requirements